-Psychiatrists can meet with children in offices in many counties throughout the state.
+Our child psychiatrists and psychiatric providers can meet with children in offices in many counties throughout the state.

-School-based Psychiatric Services
+School Psychiatric Services

 Juvenile Justice Psychiatric Services

-Our psychiatric and psychological therapists work within court-ordered programs for at-risk youth who may be struggling with anti-social behavior due in part to mental health disorders.
+Our psychiatric providers and psychological therapists work within court-ordered programs for at-risk youth who may be struggling with anti-social behavior due in part to mental health disorders.
 They can treat a number of different mental health diagnoses using a combination of psychotherapy and monitored medication.

 Psychiatric Successes of our Programs

 Patients who have worked with OhioGuidestone child psychiatrists or psychiatric providers report several mental health benefits after engaging in our treatment plans.
 Our patients report: